 There is a lot of hype about “Big Data” solutions with most of our customers.
 I looked at first a few years ago and I found most things to be very early stage with little genuine intent to implement from customers.
-However in the recent past, I have seen an increase in the number of jobs out there around the Big data space (in particular hadoop based solutions) indicating an increase in demand.
-The list below is really just a quick lists of thinking points if you are considering implementation of a Big Data solution
+However, in the recent past, I have seen an increase in the number of jobs out there around the Big data space (in particular Hadoop-based solutions) indicating an increase in demand.
+The list below is just a quick list of thinking points if you are considering the implementation of a Big Data solution

 If you are like most organizations, you already have a BI solution in place.
-Basic reporting , or warehouses feeding reports to business.
-Most BI techies want to follow trends and go after the “new paradigm” and chase big data however you should think about whether you really need to
+Basic reporting, or warehouses feeding reports to the business.
+Most BI techies want to follow trends and go after the “new paradigm” and chase big data however you should think about whether you need to

 - process terabytes of data to process business goals

 - have data that changes very rapidly and needs to be tracked and alerted on

 - have a variety of sources that can or shouldn’t be normalized schematically.